 Participants must agree to remain at Duke for two years following reimbursement of $2,500 or more.
 If you voluntarily terminate employment before completing two years of service after receiving your last tuition reimbursement from Duke, you must repay 50 percent of the total amount reimbursed over $2,500.

-Effective April 1, 2017 employees are required to have direct deposit for reimbursement.
+Employees are required to have direct deposit for reimbursement.

 Please Note: Participants must be in an actively at work employment status with a work schedule of at least 30 hours per week at the time reimbursement is made.
 For this program, a leave of absence with pay is considered to be actively working.